tc39/proposal-symbols-as-weakmap-keys/README.md

 This approach requires us to make sure the bookkeeper is moved around alongside the structure.
 Additionally this system is not very ergonomic.

-However, we can always wrap things up in a class so the bookkeeper could generate and associate the symbol and help you "dereference" it:
+However, we can always wrap things up in a class so that the bookkeeper can generate and associate the symbol and help you "dereference" it:

 ```js
 class RefBookkeeper {